nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 = I'd like to rotate my ad codes based on percentage, for example show one ad 75% of the time and another one 25% of the time.
 Is that possible? =

-Yes, simply create block with 4 ads separated with |rotate|: 3 times ad1 and 1 time ad2.
+Yes, simply create block with 4 ads separated with [ADINSERTER ROTATE]: 3 times ad1 and 1 time ad2.

 = How can I show different ads to different visitors according to a url query parameter? =